Algorithm Landscape

 Visualization & Layout

-Goal: Create visual representations of multilayer networks.
+Goal: Create visual representations of multilayer networks for exploration or presentation.

 When to Use